Traffic violations can have serious consequences, such as fines, restricted or suspended licenses, or even jail time.

 Texting and Driving

-Switching over from traffic crimes to moving violations (“traffic infractions”), new technology has led to a new Virginia Code section concerning cell phone use.
+Switching over from traffic crimes to moving violations (commonly called “traffic infractions”), new technology has led to a new Virginia Code section concerning cell phone use.

 - While lawfully stopped or parked (including at a red light).